 Cops, as a consequence of the profession that they chose, are often burdended to deal with violence, although not all the time, of course.

-Criminals and citizens who breaks the law – whether willingly or are forced to do it due to their unfortunate circumstances – could pop up anywhere unnoticed and take police officers by surprise.
+Criminals and citizens who break the law – whether willingly or are forced to do it due to their unfortunate circumstances – could pop up anywhere unnoticed and take police officers by surprise.

 When they do, the police needs to be prepared to take them down with as little force as necessary or as needed depending on the situation and, especially, on how they handle the situation.